Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 It was really bad.

-his daughter is trying to talk to him about like how
+is trying to talk to him about how their characters relate

 Don't even worry about it.